miraland-labs/solarti-program-library/docs/src/stake-pool/overview.md

 * manager: creates and manages the stake pool, earns fees, can update the fee, staker, and manager
 * staker: adds and removes validators to the pool, rebalances stake among validators
-* user: provides liquid or staked SOL into an existing stake pool
+* user: provides liquid or staked MLN into an existing stake pool

-In its current iteration, the stake pool accepts active stakes or SOL, so deposits may come from either an active stake or SOL wallet.
-Withdrawals can return a fully active stake account from one of the stake pool's accounts, or SOL from the reserve.
+In its current iteration, the stake pool accepts active stakes or MLN, so deposits may come from either an active stake or MLN wallet.
+Withdrawals can return a fully active stake account from one of the stake pool's accounts, or MLN from the reserve.

-This means that stake pool managers and stakers must be comfortable with creating and delegating stakes, which are more advanced operations than sending and receiving SPL tokens and SOL.
+This means that stake pool managers and stakers must be comfortable with creating and delegating stakes, which are more advanced operations than sending and receiving SPL tokens and MLN.
 Additional information on stake operations are available at:

 - https://docs.solana.com/cli/delegate-stake